-A relationship with a caring adult helps build character and decrease destructive behavior
+A relationship with a caring adult helps build character, resolve painful emotions, and curb harmful behaviors.

 Children of the incarcerated have committed no crime, but the penalty they pay for their parents’ crimes is steep.
 In many cases, they forfeit virtually everything that matters to them: their home, their friends, their safety, their public status, and personal self-image.
 Most damaging, however, is the loss of their parent, who may have been a law-breaker but was still the child’s primary source of comfort and affection.